-If an item is missing or broken when you initially inventory the footlocker, CONTACT US IMMEDIATELY (406-444-4789), in addition to sending us the completed (before and after use) inventory form.
+If an item is missing or broken when you initially inventory the footlocker, CONTACT US IMMEDIATELY (406-444-9553 or email kwhite@mt.gov).
 This allows us to track down the missing item.
 It may also release your school from the responsibility of paying to replace a missing item.
-If something is broken during its time in your classroom, please call us and let us know so that we can have you send us the item for repair.
+If something is broken during its time in your classroom, please call or email us and let us know so we know it needs repairing.
 If an item turns up missing when you inventory before sending it on, please search your classroom.
 If you cannot find it, your school will be charged for the missing item.